Please note that this content has been automatically translated. The original German version can be found here.

 Our website contains links to other websites, to which this Data Privacy Notice does not extend.
 The linked external sites have their own data privacy guidelines and procedures, and we have no control over these.

-Our website contains links to the services of the social networks Google+, LinkedIn, Twitter and Xing.
+Our website contains links to the services of the social networks, LinkedIn, Twitter, Facebook and Xing.
 We have not embedded the social plug-ins of these service providers, which means that no data is sent to the social media providers when you visit our website.
 Only when you click on the links or linked images will your data be transmitted to the service provider in question and stored there.
 If you do not want a social media provider with whom you are registered to collect data about you and link it to your membership data, please log out of your social media account before clicking on the social media link.
 Further information on the collection, processing and use of your data, as well as your rights and the means of protecting your data, may be found in the data privacy statements of the respective social media providers under 9.
 Online Presence in Social Media.

 7. Use of third-party cookies and functionality